prooph/event-store/README.md

 Please feel free to fork and extend existing or add new plugins and send a pull request with your changes!
 To establish a consistent code quality, please provide unit tests for all your changes and may adapt the documentation.

-## Dependencies

-Please refer to the project [composer.json](composer.json) for the list of dependencies.

 ## License